-A comprehensive (PreK or grades 7-12) post-baccalaureate certification program with requirements of 27 credits or less is offered, depending on the student's undergraduate preparation.
-Candidates must hold a valid Instructional I teaching certification in a PreK-8 area.
+Two comprehensive (PK-8 and grades 7-12) post-baccalaureate certification programs with requirements of 27 credits or less is offered, depending on the student's undergraduate preparation.
+Candidates must hold a valid Instructional I teaching certification in a PreK-8 area or be simultaneously enrolled in another Millersville University program leading to such.
 A clinical practicum experience is required for all candidates for this certification.